jpswade/jpswade.github.io/_posts/2010-04-15-getting-started-with-quercus-in-google-app-engine.md

 Further research lead me to a blog post by the company that makes Quercus entitled: [Quercus on the Google App Engine](http://blog.caucho.com/?p=187)

-It gives a general overview of what is required, but isn&#8217;t really very direct.
+It gives a general overview of what is required, but isn't really very direct.

 I did also find an entry on their wiki for [Quercus on Google App Engine](http://wiki.caucho.com/Quercus_Google_App_Engine), which was more useful.

-Here&#8217;s what you need to do:
+Here's what you need to do:

   1. Follow the [Google App Engine: Creating a Project getting started guide](http://code.google.com/appengine/docs/java/gettingstarted/creating.html) to create your file structure and the xml files.
   2. Download the [latest version of Resin](http://caucho.com/download) (ie: [resin-4.0.6.zip](http://www.caucho.com/download/resin-4.0.6.zip))